 - BA Hons, Dalhousie

 - PDF, York University; Banting PDF, Saint Mary’s University

-Dr. Foster is a sociologist whose research and writing spans the sociology of work, political economy, and historical sociology.
-She has drawn on both qualitative and quantitative methods to study economic issues from a sociological perspective: from the history of productivity as a statistic and a concept, to generational divisions at work, to young peoples’ experiences on social assistance.
-In addition to her scholarly work, she also writes about these topics for the Canadian Centre for Policy Alternatives and The Tyee.
-Her forthcoming book, Productivity and Prosperity: A Historical Sociology of Productivist Thought (University of Toronto Press), explores how the productivity concept and its statistical representation—and the powerful discourses to which it is attached—have featured in three Canadian sites: the Dominion Bureau of Statistics; the short-lived 1960s body, the National Productivity Council; and the Atlantic Canada Opportunities Agency.
+Dr. Foster is a sociologist whose research and writing spans the sociology of work, rural sociology, political economy, and historical sociology.
+She has drawn on both qualitative and quantitative methods to study economic issues from a sociological perspective: the history of productivity as a statistic and a concept, generational divisions at work, young peoples’ experiences on social assistance, and youth outmigration from rural communities.
+Her 2017 book, Productivity and Prosperity: A Historical Sociology of Productivist Thought (University of Toronto Press), explores how the productivity concept and its statistical representation—and the powerful discourses to which it is attached—have featured in three Canadian sites: the Dominion Bureau of Statistics; the short-lived 1960s body, the National Productivity Council; and the Atlantic Canada Opportunities Agency.
 The book received an Honourable Mention for the Canadian Sociological Association’s 2017 John Porter Tradition of Excellence Book Award.

-- (forthcoming, 2017) Productivity and Prosperity: A Historical Sociology of Productivist Thought.
+- (2017) Productivity and Prosperity: A Historical Sociology of Productivist Thought.
 Toronto: University of Toronto Press.

 - (2013) “Generation and Discourse in Working Life Stories.”
 British Journal of Sociology 64(2):195-215.

 - with Dale Spencer (2013) “It’s Just a Social Thing: Drug use, friendship and borderwork among marginalized young people.”
 International Journal of Drug Policy.